 In addition, consider areas where you can save money while at school.
 Often times, meals cooked at home are less expensive than eating out.
 If you are a commuter student, consider carpooling with a friend or classmate to reduce gas expenses.
 These are just a couple of ways to lessen the total amount of your student loan.

 When you pay for something with loan money, it actually costs more than just paying with cash would.
 This is due to the accrued interest that adds up.
 If you spend $15 a week on pizza, which is $1,800 after 120 weeks, that same cost would be nearly $500 more if you had paid for the pizza out of a standard 5% federal student loan.
 Therefore that $15 pizza now costs over $19 each.
 That’s a lot of cheese!

 That being said, you still have to eat.
-Many private loans such as Ascent Student Loans provide assistance with eligible living expenses such as housing, textbooks and school supplies so that you can stay focused on your studies.
-Once you have a good grasp on your college costs, you can more accurately determine how much money you may need to borrow.
+Many cosigned student loans or non cosigned student loans such as Ascent Student Loans provide assistance with eligible living expenses such as housing, textbooks, and school supplies so that you can stay focused on your studies.
+Once you have a good grasp of your college costs, you can more accurately determine how much money you may need to borrow.
 But what other sources of college assistance are out there?

-You’ll want to not only consider your college expenses, but also your sources of income as well.
-As we note in Student Loans 101, there are several avenues for financial aid besides loans, including scholarships, grants and fellowships.
-Fully exploring these options before you take out a loan can help make sure that you don’t borrow more than you need.
+You’ll want to not only consider your college expenses but also your sources of income as well.
+As we note in Student Loans 101, there are several avenues for financial aid besides loans, including college scholarships, grants, and fellowships.
+Fully exploring these options before you take out a loan can help make sure that you aren’t overborrowing student loans.

 Ascent Student Loans sponsors these blog posts and creates informational content that is of interest to prospective borrowers and our applicants.